 Power Fitness: The Right Balance of Speed and Strength

-Power fitness for sports means developing an optimum balance of an athlete's speed and strength for competitive sports.
+Power fitness for sports means developing an optimum balance of speed and strength for competitive sports.
 Training programs can be adjusted for athletes' individual capabilities and the nature of sport demands.

-Power is the result of how quickly an athlete can generate force.
-An athlete's best athletic performance is compromised if he or she is very strong, but slow or very fast, but weak.
+Power is defined by some as the rate at which mechanical work is done.
+Another definition is the time it takes for work to be done.
+Scientists often measure the rate of work in watts.
+For athletes, it is a matter of how quickly he or she can generate force, or force x velocity.
+An athlete's performance is compromised if he or she is very strong, but slow or very fast, but weak.

 fitness components